ueberdosis/hocuspocus/docs/src/docPages/guide/full-example.md

       },
     })

-    // Convert the prosemirror JSON to a Y-Doc const ydoc = prosemirrorJSONToYDoc(schema, prosemirrorDocument)
+    // Convert the prosemirror JSON to a Y-Doc and simply return it return prosemirrorJSONToYDoc(schema, prosemirrorDocument) },

-    // And pass it to the resolve method resolve(ydoc)
-  },

   /* ---------------------------------
    * Handle document changes
    * --------------------------------- */
-  onChange(data) {
+  async onChange(data) {
     const save = () => {
       // Get entity and field information from the document name const [ entityType, entityID ] = data.documentName.split('.')